Shire’s US revenue and rare diseases portfolio grab Japanese firm’s attention

 Japanese drug company Takeda Pharmaceutical is set to acquire Shire for £46 billion.
 The record-breaking deal is the largest overseas purchase by a Japanese company.

 Takeda describes the match as a strong strategic fit and says the acquisition will strengthen two of its core areas, gastrointestinal science and neuroscience, while making it a leader in rare diseases and plasma-derived therapies.
 The acquisition will elevate Takeda into the top ten drug companies by sales.
-‘We aim to create a very competitive global R&D driven biopharmaceutical company headquartered in Japan,’ Takeda’s CEO Christopher Weber told investors and analysts.
+‘We aim to create a very competitive global R&D driven biopharmaceutical company headquartered in Japan,’ Takeda’s chief executive Christophe Weber told investors and analysts.
 ‘We will have a much stronger R&D pipeline.’

 Irish-headquartered Shire had the majority of its sales in 2017 from rare diseases, with five franchises delivering over $1 billion in revenue last year.
 Leading brands include Adderall and Vyvanse for attention deficit hyperactivity disorder, and Lialda for inflammatory bowel disease.
 ‘This is a company that is extremely profitable because of its focus on rare diseases and because of its business concentration in the US,’ Weber explained.